pkp/pkp-docs/admin-guide/en/deploy.md

 ## What you need to know

-In order to run this software securely, you will need to understand how to do the following:
+To run this software securely, you will need to understand how to do the following:

 - Upload and edit files on your web server
 - Modify file permissions on your web server